stakwork/sphinx-key/sphinx-key/README.md

 - Jumper Wire Kit - 140pcs: https://www.sparkfun.com/products/124

 ##### Soldering and SD Card Format

+> **Warning**
+> This signer currently does not work with SDCards that come with the UHS-I feature.

-- You'll also need a sizeable microSD card formatted using the FAT32 filesystem.
+- You'll also a microSD card formatted using the FAT32 filesystem.
   - On MacOS, go to `Disk Utility`.
   - Click on the SDCard's disk in the left hand pane.
   - Click on the `Erase` button on the cetner top toolbar.